The Twenty-Third Principle of A Course in Miracles

 Miracles rearrange perception and place all levels in true perspective.
 This is healing because sickness comes from confusing the levels (T-1.I.23:1-2).

 “Levels” here refers broadly to the physical and the spiritual, though it is possible to see both as having sub-levels.
 Emotion and intellect, for example, are body levels.
-Intuition and understanding are more mind levels, mind and spirit being basically synonymous.
+Intuition and understanding are more mind levels, and mind and spirit being basically synonymous.

 When we are healed by the miracle, we no longer mistake one level for another.
 We aren’t trying to force the physical world into a spiritual posture it can’t adopt.
 We aren’t over-investing in the spiritual in order to deny the physical.
+We aren’t in a state of resistance, trying to force our own ideal or interpretation.
+What is given?
+And what is it for?
+We let the Holy Spirit answer these questions, and the answer always leads to peace.

 We call this “healing” because believing in separation – and suffering its myriad effects, such as level confusion – is a form of sickness.
-The fix is right-seeing, which in A Course in Miracles, we call forgiveness.
+The fix is right-seeing which, in A Course in Miracles, we call forgiveness.

 To forgive is to see reality as clearly as possible, i.e., with as little judgment and emotional investment as possible.
 We want to see what is true, not what we prefer be true.
+This is harder than it seems!
+We are hard-wired and socially-coded for self-deception.

-In practice, this means that when our co-worker yells at us, or when we are given a task we don’t think we can do, or when our child is sick or when our dog dies, we see it not as a chance to play the victim, but as a chance to remember we are Christ by committing to seeing differently.
+In practice, this means that when our co-worker yells at us, or when we are given a task we don’t think we can do, or when our child is sick or when our dog dies, we see it not as a chance to play the victim, but as a chance to remember that we are Christ by committing to seeing differently.
+The more we do it the more familiar the process becomes.

 Leave a Comment